Introduction

 The Importance of 2FA and MFA

-With increasing cyber threats, enterprises need to choose either 2FA or MFA is crucial.
+With increasing cyber threats, choosing between deploying 2FA or MFA is crucial for modern enterprise security.
 Benefits include:

 To learn more about choosing between 2FA and MFA, here’s a quick guide.